|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 "On October 9, 1942, MAG-25 suffered its first casualties when VMJ-253's executive officer Maj.
 Walter "Skip' Kimball, a highly experienced airline pilot, took off at night with a heavy load in poor visibility from this runway and struck the distant hill, known afterward as 'Kimball Hill.'
 Also killed aboard R4D-1 01981 were copilot 2nd Lt.
 Donald Griffin, flight mechanic Cpl Charles Mottram Jr., navigator Cpl.
 John Troup, and radio operator Pfc.
 Charles Vestal, as well as three passengers."

-Duprey, Ewan Stevenson, Matt Parson and Donna Esposito for additional information, photographs and research.
+Thanks to Nicolas Duprey, Ewan Stevenson, Matt Parson and Donna Esposito for additional information, photographs and research.

 Are you a relative or associated with any person mentioned?